BIAndrews/ec2tagfacts/README.md

 * Tags are also available as a structured fact called `ec2_tags`
 * You can now use EC2 tags in puppet classes, for example `$::ec2_tag_name` or `$::ec2_tags['name']`.
 * EC2 tags are then added to facter.
-* Python pip is installed in order to install the aws cli tool with pip.
+* Python pip is installed in order to install the aws cli tool with pip if pip is the provider for your platform.
+For example CentOS7 epel provides awscli so that us used.
 * The AWS cli python package is installed.
 * Optinally provided AWS credentials are set in the /root/.aws/credentials INI file.
 Role access method is preferred.
 * EPEL is required for RHEL based systems and is automatically setup on them unless you disable that feature.